Cox-2 Inhibitors (cont.)

 COX-2 inhibitors may increase the risk of serious, even fatal stomach and intestinal adverse reactions, such as ulcers, bleeding, and perforation of the stomach or intestines but to a lesser extent than other nonselective NSAIDs that block both COX-1 and COX-2.
 These events can occur at any time during treatment and without warning symptoms.

 People allergic to sulfonamides, for example, trimethoprim (Trimpex, Proloprim, Primsol) and sulfamethoxazole (Bactrim), aspirin or other NSAIDs may experience allergic reactions to COX-2 inhibitors and should not take them.
+Serious allergic reactions have occurred in such patients.

 Report Problems to the Food and Drug Administration